Shoreditch Photographic Studios — 66-foot mural and shipping container

-I was commissioned by Shoreditch Studios, an east London photography studio, to create a 66-foot mural on their entrance reception wall.
+I was commissioned by Shoreditch Studios, an east London photography studio, to create a 66-foot mural on their entrance reception wall, as well as painting their storage shipping container.
 Having previously worked at the studio as an assistant, I had always admired all the colourful props and equipment cupboards - from their petrol-blue scaffolding and equipment trolleys to their glowing-red lightbulbs and bright-yellow electrical tape.
 I wanted my design to reflect the unique character of the studio.

 I began the project by exploring the location, photographing all the overlooked shapes, patterns, colours and production equipment - including flash and LED lights, coiled cables, hexagonal J-hooks, bolts, clips and bright-yellow ladders.
 I then cut, collaged and photocopied my photographs back at my studio to create my final designs.
 After cutting my stencils and marking up the wall, I spent 10 days painting.